masa-sumimoto/html-starter/README.md

 # How to Use the environment

+## Prerequisites
+- Command line operation.
+- To be installed node.js on your PC.
+- To be installed yarn on your PC.

 ## Installation
 You can start coding immediately in the following way.
 1. Clone this repository: `git clone git@github.com:sumi37/html-starter.git` (or download)